onetep-devel/documentation/starting_with_onetep.rst

 ``C C 6 4 8.0``

 The ``species_pot`` block specifies the location of the pseudopotential used for each element of the system.
-The standard onetep norm-conserving pseudopotentials (``.recpot`` files) exclude core electrons.
+The standard ONETEP norm-conserving pseudopotentials (``.recpot`` files) exclude core electrons.
 Core electrons are included in ``.paw`` files.
 Some of these can be found in your repository’s ``pseudo`` directory.
 A complete database of all